-In an era of defunding arts and education, music is an artistic bridge to success in science and mathematics.
+Music is an artistic bridge to success in science and mathematics.
 Students who study music are known to perform better in STEM subjects.
 They put the STEAM (Science, Technology, Engineering, Art, Math/Music/More) in STEM!
 Indeed, performance in all subject areas is improved.
 Our unique programs inspire kids to explore the science and art linkage that the pipe organ exemplifies.

 Pedals, Pipes, and Peals

 FREO sponsored its inaugural education program in 2017.
 The program, called “Pedals, Pipes and Peals,” is a summer musical experience for students grades 2-7.
 Young people discover music and performance through various instruments through the lens of the monumental Erben pipe organ.